khanhha1005/Q-Drop-Implementation/README.md

   Contains the experimental setup that focuses on dynamic dropout applied to quantum orthogonal networks.
 Each experiment mirrors the dataset structure mentioned above.

 - **`experiment_pshift_PGP/`**
-  Contains the experimental setups that implement phase shift techniques in quantum gradient pruning (PGP).
-The datasets used for evaluation include:
+  Contains the experimental setups that implement parameter shift rules and quantum gradient pruning (PGP) on the above datasets
-  - MNIST (2-class)
-  - Fashion MNIST (2-class)
-  - Pneumonia MedMNIST
-  - Retina MedMNIST (2-class)

 - **`QuantumOrthoNN_Model_Pennylane_ipynb.ipynb`**
   This notebook contains the core implementation of Quantum Orthogonal Networks using the Pennylane framework.
 It includes the model definitions, training procedures, and evaluation metrics.